Kunj-Mori/Summer-Internship-2025_D23IT185/README.md

 # 🧠 Internship Project – AI-Powered Applications (May 2025)

 This repository showcases the work I completed during my internship in May 2025.
-It includes three major AI/ML-based tasks: **Text-to-Image Generation**, **Sentiment Analysis using NLP**, and **Spam Detection using SVM**.
+It includes four major AI/ML-based tasks: **Text-to-Image Generation**, **Sentiment Analysis using NLP**, **Spam Detection using SVM**, and **Image/Video Enhancement with Cinematic Filter**.

 ---